DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

           - CertificateArn: arn:aws:acm:<aws_deployment_region>:<aws_account_id>:certificate/XXXX-YYYY
         SslPolicy: ELBSecurityPolicy-TLS13-1-2-2021-06
   ```
 - For the parameter `RES_URL` that is defined in `environment` section of `odm-decisionrunner` service, look for the DNS value of your [load balancer](https://console.aws.amazon.com/ec2/home?#LoadBalancers:) and assign it to the parameter as `https://your_loadbalancer_dns/res`.
-This is required for running Testing and Simulation in Decision Center.
+This is required for running `Testing and Simulation` in Decision Center.

-## b.
-Create the AWS CloudFormation stacks
+### 3.2 Create the AWS CloudFormation stacks

 - Run the following command to generate the CFN templates, validate the templates, and create the stacks in CFN.